• Skip to main content

 How to Drive a Cree Xlamp XM-LED

 Since the the performance and life of the Cree Xlamp is inversely proportional to its junction temperature, a high quality current controlled driver becomes a must for operating these ultra bright LEDs.
-Let's learn a few of the application circuits for safely driving the proposed LED devices.
+I have explained a few of the application circuits for safely driving the proposed LED devices.

 Applying In Automotive Headlights.